 On the right bank across the river from Kasol are mule tracks to follow into the forest.
 Another walk is by the Grahn Nala that divides the village into old and new Kasol.
 Here the river is calmer and a quiet dark forest awaits you as you walk up deeper into the woods.
 Popular excursions are visits to nearby villages of Chalaal, Choj, Goj and Manikaran.

-Trout Fishing: You can fish for trout in Grahn Nala that passes through Kasol and in the Parvati River when the water is clear and less turbulent,
+Trout Fishing: You can take a licence and fish for trout in Grahn Nala that passes through Kasol and in the Parvati River when the water is clear and less turbulent,

 Gadsa Valley, which is a short trip by road, is another popular site.